Early Childhood Education

 Family Support Centers are community-based sites serving families in Clairton, Duquesne, East Allegheny, Highlands, Homestead, McKeesport, Lincoln Park, Penn Hills, Sto-Rox, West Mifflin and Wilkinsburg.
 Services include home visits, employment support, developmental assessments and transportation.

 Head Start provides high-quality, comprehensive programming and services to families with preschool children.
-These services improve school readiness in both home and classroom settings.
+These services improve school readiness in both home, classroom, and child care settings.

 Pre-K Counts provides high-quality programming for preschool children in both classroom and child care settings.